sura1128/sura1128/README.md

 I am a Pipeline Technical Director & Tech Product Owner at Lucasfilm, The Walt Disney Company.
 In my daily work, I develop digital solutions for renowned film industry leaders including Marvel Studios, Lucasfilm, Amazon Studios, and Netflix.

 **Here are some topics I enjoy:**
+- 📑 Requirements Analysis
+- 🐍 Coding in Python!
 - 📊 Data Visualization
-- 🐍 Data Manipulation with Python & SQL
-- 📑 Requirements Analysis
 - ❇️ Digital Media and Animation

 **I am currently learning more about:**